KnowEnG/Data_Cleanup_Pipeline/README.md

 ### gene_prioritization_pipeline
   *After removing empty rows and columns for user spreadsheet data, check :*
-  1. for spreadsheet, based on impute option user selected:
+  1. based on impute option user selected:
-     a. reject: reject user spreadsheet if spreadsheet contain NA value.
+     a. reject: reject user spreadsheet if it contains any missing values.
-     b. average: replace NA value with mean of each row.
+     b. average: replace missing values with the mean value of the containing row.
-     c. remove: drop entire column which contains NA value.
+     c. remove: drop any columns with missing values.
-  2. genomic or phenotypic data is empty.
+  2. reject if genomic or phenotypic data is empty.
-  3. if spreadsheet column contains NaN value/s, drop the corresponding columns.
-  4. if spreadsheet contains only real value, accept.
-If not, reject.
+  3. if spreadsheet contains non-real values, reject.
-  5. if spreadsheet contains NaN in gene name, remove corresponding rows
+  4. remove any rows whose gene names are missing.
-  6. if spreadsheet contains duplicate column name, remove duplicate columns.
+  5. if spreadsheet contains duplicate column name, remove duplicate columns.
-  7. if spreadsheet contains duplicate row name, remove duplicate rows.
+  6. if spreadsheet contains duplicate row name, remove duplicate rows.
-  8. map spreadsheet gene name to ensemble name and generates mapping files.
+  7. map spreadsheet gene name to ensemble name and generates mapping files.

   *After removing empty rows and columns phenotype data, check:*
-  1. for t_test, check if a phenotypic data satisfy the following conditions:
-    a. if number of unique values/categories < 2, reject.
+  1. If the correlation measure is t-test or edgeR...
+    a.
+Force any string phenotypes to lowercase.
+    b.
+Convert each phenotype to binary encoding.
+For each phenotype, let `num_distinct_values` be the number of distinct values, excluding NA, in the phenotype.
-    b. if number of elements per category < 2, reject.
+        - if `num_distinct_values` < 2, drop the phenotype.
-    c. expand the phenotypic data and keep the original NAs
+        - if `num_distinct_values` == 2 and the two distinct values are 0 and 1, leave the phenotype unchanged.
+        - if `num_distinct_values` == 2 and the two distinct values are not 0 and 1, replace all instances of one of the distinct values with 0 and replace all instances of the other distinct value with 1.
+Preserve any missing values.
+Edit the phenotype name to indicate which of the original values is now represented by 1.
+        - if `num_distinct_values` > 2, expand the phenotype into `num_distinct_values` indicator phenotypes; any NAs will be preserved.
+    c.
+For each of the binary phenotypes present at the end of step 1b, count the number of samples having value 0 and the number of samples having value 1.
+If either of those counts is less than 2, drop the phenotype.
+    d.
+Confirm at least one phenotype remains.
   2. for pearson test, check if a phenotypic data contains only numeric value.
 If not, reject.
   3. for every single drug:
     1. drops NA for the current drug.